Phuntsok68/Phuntsok68/README.md

 ## Hi there ✋
-#### I am Tenzin, an engineer and full stack developer who enjoys book, tech and podcast
+#### I am Tenzin, an AI/ML engineer, who enjoys book, tech and podcast